 As a statewide prevention organization, we’re heavily invested in the prevention needs of communities throughout Ohio.
 From time to time, we bring those needs and even advocates from those communities to the Ohio Statehouse and to Ohio’s elected leaders.
 While each community is different and has unique prevention needs, we’ve found that some issues crop up again and again, and we’ve found that some issues are truly felt in every corner of the state.
 On this page, we’ve listed those prevention priorities and included ways that state leaders can play their role in prevention by addressing these priorities.

 If you’d like to lend your voice to improving the lives of others, here are our priorities for prevention advocacy.
-You can find resources for prevention on elsewhere on our website, and you can join our advocacy newsletter for up to date, ongoing information, resources, and opportunities.
+You can find resources for prevention on elsewhere on our website.

 Our priorities for prevention are: